 When we went to visit my brother Steve in November, he gave us a box of butternut squashes from his garden.
-We used them to make this delicious soup time and again.
+We used them to make this delicious soup again and again.
+A large butternut squash is about 2 pounds, so you can double this recipe if you want more of the wonderful soup.

 1 onion